Need help with the VA? Call Us: 303-618-6131

 First, getting help for depression at the VA is easy.
 Call any VA Clinic or Hospital, ask for Mental Health, and you are in.
 No referral is required.
 You will be asked if you want antidepressant drugs.
 Say yes, regardless if you actually want them (and you never know, they just might help).
 Why?
 This is a check off box during your Disability exam.
 No drugs means minor depression or maybe now you are cured.
 VA pays disability for CURRENT issues, not past ones.
 Start VA counseling - this goes in your VA Health records.

 Another option is the Federally paid Colorado Springs Vet Center at 3920 North Union Boulevard, Suite 310 in Colorado Springs.
 Phone: 719-471-9992.
-No appointment is necessary.
-Individual, couple and group counseling is offered.
 I have heard very good things about this place.
+However, it is now only for Combat Veterans and those who experienced sexual trauma.
 Being in VA Health Care is not a requirement.
 However, if you apply for VA disability for depression, the VA exam doctor will not have access to this counseling.
 If you want to apply for disability and like what you are getting at the Vets Center, do both.
 At the clinic or hospital, just ask for meds (you don't have to actually take them or reorder).

 Now, the VA Doctor who does your Disability exam will recommend if you get a disability award.
 Think for a minute.
 Are you doing this for the money or to help yourself, your spouse and your family.
 Getting your head straight is what is important.
 If you struggle daily and there is no expectation of a cure, then a Disability award for depression is possible - even probable.